Saturday, February 19, 2022

 ABUNE PETROS

-Ethiopian Orthodox bishop martyred on the 29th of July 1936 in Addis Ababa, Ethiopia in the struggle against colonialism and oppression.
+Ethiopian Orthodox bishop martyred on the 29th of July 1936 (11-22-1928 Eth. cal.) in Addis Ababa, Ethiopia in the struggle against colonialism and oppression.

 Fisseha Mekuria and Sven Rubenson (1921-2013)